The complete guide to food in Fiji

 In this article, we dive into all that Fiji has to offer to food lovers, from traditional delicacies to modern street food favourites.

 Traditional food in Fiji

 Like its neighbours in the South Pacific, Fijian food has traditionally centred around a few staple ingredients that are readily available on the archipelago.
+So what do Fijians eat?
 Rice, sweet potatoes, taro (a tropical root vegetable), coconuts, cassava (a starchy shrub), breadfruit, and of course, fish, have made up the majority of the Fijian diet for centuries.
-Traditional recipes have been passed down from generation to generation, with many dishes remaining relatively unchanged for centuries.
-Some must-try traditional meals in Fiji include:

 Lovo: Lovo is Fiji’s answer to the barbecue.
 The traditional feast of fish, meats and vegetables wrapped in banana leaves is cooked in a makeshift underground oven that is dug into the earth, lined with coconut husks and covered with stones.
 Lovo meals are traditionally prepared to celebrate significant events in the village, like a wedding or a festival.
 Today, most resorts offer regular lovo feasts for their guests to enjoy.

 Kokoda: Just like the Peruvians have ceviche, the Fijians have kokoda - a delicacy made of raw fish marinated in coconut cream, onions, tomatoes and lime.
 Kokoda is now a staple in any resort restaurant with access to fresh mahi mahi fish (also known as dorado or dolphin fish).
 Just like if you were eating sushi or sashimi, travellers should make sure that the fish used in kokoda is freshly caught and prepared hygienically.
 Some unlucky travellers to Fiji have suffered intense food poisoning requiring hospitalisation due to resort food.